 Insurance Coverage

-Our team of providers are in network with Blue Cross/Blue Shield, Aetna, United and MVP.
-We also accept Veteran’s Health Plans, Worker’s Compensation and more.
+Our team of providers are in network with Blue Cross/Blue Shield, Aetna and MVP.
+We have two providers in network with CIGNA.
+We accept Veteran’s Health Plans, Worker’s Compensation and more.
 Not all insurance plans include acupuncture, so check your plan by calling the phone number on your insurance card or find out more information here about verifying your coverage.

-We will bill as out of network providers for your insurance plan if it includes our services.
+We will bill as out of network providers, including CIGNA and United for your insurance plan if it includes our services.

 BlueCross BlueShield